 Circular Economy connects the creation of a low carbon economy and the conservation of natural resources by a holistic systems approach involving industrial processes and economic activities along the whole value chain that are restorative or regenerative by design.
 Circular Economy principles are therefore a crucial aspect of redesigning the product portfolio in chemical sector.

 Caring for people, consumers as well as workers, and the planet, focusing on biodiversity and ecosystems, throughout the entire life cycle of chemicals is addressed continuously by the chemical industry resulting in safer and more sustainable substances, materials, and solutions.
 This is reflected also in the global chemical industry’s voluntary initiative Responsible Care® committing the companies to go beyond legislative and regulatory compliance.

 A thriving EU chemical industry is instrumental for the success of the European Green Deal.
 EU industry competitiveness is necessary as a driver for continuous innovation and improvement.
 Healthy economic competitiveness is essential on short and long term to create prosperity and competitiveness and enable a successful sustainable transition.

-The list of Sustainable Development Indicators is a first set of indicators mapping the performance related to some of the key industry activities.
-The set of indicators will be further developed to represent all key industry activities.
-The complete set of material SDIs will be available in 2023
+The list of Sustainable Development Indicators is a set of indicators mapping the performance related to some of the key industry activities.
+All data for indicators are extracted for the manufacturing of chemicals and chemical products for EU27, except if mentioned otherwise.
+This set of indicators will be further developed to represent all key industry activities.

-Disclaimer : The report is made in good faith, however Cefic does not make any representations or warranties as to its accuracy and completeness.
+Disclaimer : This report is made in good faith with information available at the date of publication, however Cefic does not make any representations or warranties as to its accuracy and completeness.
 No liability will be accepted by Cefic and its members for damages of any nature whatsoever resulting from the interpretation, use or reliance on its contents.